- Are Mangoes Good for Your Baby?

 - Add the ingredients to a bowl and mash together.

-- If your baby prefers a thinner consistency, a little water and mash further.
+- If your baby prefers a thinner consistency, add a little water and mash it further.

 - Serve the mixture as it is or with cereal.

 Dried mango is a fun candy to chew on for babies.
-It can be also be given to ease the teething irritation of your baby.
-However, keep in mind that they can also be a choking hazard to infants, which is why it should be given in really tiny portions only.
-Also, make sure that you don’t give it to the baby regularly, as dried mangoes are infused with too much sugar which can harm your baby’s gums.
+It can also be given to ease the irritation due to teething.
+However, keep in mind that they can also be a choking hazard to infants, which is why they should be given in really tiny portions only.
+Also, make sure that you don’t give it to the baby regularly as dried mangoes are infused with too much sugar which can harm your baby’s gums.

 Also Read: Banana for Babies